 Why Does He Look Like That?

 Presentation to Schools on Disability

-A presentation, complete with photos, to help children better understand different disabilities.
-Discussing Paraplegia, Amputees and Prosthetics, Deafness, Service Dogs, Down’s Syndrome and more.
-There will be a book published later in the year to be made available for purchase with photos explaining various disabilities and how successful people are dealing with life.
+This presentation, complete with photos, will help children better understand different disabilities.
+The material includes paraplegia, amputees and prosthetics, deafness, and service dogs, Down Syndrome and more.
+Deb is currently finishing a book, to be published later in the year to be made available for purchase with photos explaining various disabilities and how successful people are dealing with life.